jabroris/github-slideshow/_posts/000-01-02-jabroris.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is hte text that will be on the slide.
+This is the text that will be on the slide.
 You can go back now if you want.